Qawaz/KATE/DESIGN.md

 ```

 Placeholders take three parameters , First the name of the placeholder
-and second the name of the definition of placeholder , third the parameter name
+, second the name of the definition of placeholder , third the parameter name

 If you define a placeholder with a single parameter , The same name will be assigned to both,
 the placeholder and its definition and `__param__` will be used as parameter name